Iamthelaw/notes/✅ code-complete.md

 A commenting style that requires a lot of busy work is a maintenance headache.

-The time you spend “commenting” is really time spent understand- ing the program better, which is time that needs to be spent regardless of whether you comment.
+The time you spend “commenting” is really time spent understanding the program better, which is time that needs to be spent regardless of whether you comment.

-> If you spend a lot of time entering and deleting dashes to make plus signs line up, you’re not pro- gramming; you’re wasting time.
+> If you spend a lot of time entering and deleting dashes to make plus signs line up, you’re not programming; you’re wasting time.

 ##### Use the Pseudocode Programming Process to reduce commenting time